pythonarcade/arcade/doc/programming_guide/gui/concepts.rst

 dispatched from specific :py:class:`~arcade.gui.UIWidget`s like an ``on_click`` of a button.

-In rare cases a developer might implement some widgets themselves or want to modify the existing GUI behavior.
-In those cases a developer might register own pyglet event types on widgets or overwrite the :py:class:`~arcade.gui.UIWidget.on_event` method.
+In cases where a developer implement own widgets themselves or want to modify the existing GUI behavior, the developer might register own pyglet event types on widgets or overwrite the :py:class:`~arcade.gui.UIWidget.on_event` method.
 In that case, refer to existing widgets as an example.